tlswg/draft-ietf-tls-mlkem/draft-ietf-tls-mlkem.md

 ## Transmitting encapsulation keys and ciphertexts {#construction-transmitting}

-The encapsulation key and ciphertext values are directly encoded with fixed lengths as in {{FIPS203}}.
+The public encapsulation key and ciphertext values are each directly encoded with fixed lengths as in {{FIPS203}}.

-In TLS 1.3 a KEM encapsulation key or KEM ciphertext is represented as a `KeyShareEntry`:
+In TLS 1.3 a KEM public encapsulation key `pk` or ciphertext `ct` is represented as a `KeyShareEntry` {{Section 4.2.8 of RFC8446}}:

 ~~~
     struct {